Suyash-Deshmukh/DS5690-DoRA-Presentation/README.md

 This lets DoRA adjust the scale and orientation of weights independently!

 They find that DoRA outperforms LoRA on language, vision-language, and reasoning benchmarks; is able to get close to the accuracy of FT; can retain the efficiency of LoRA (only has minimal parameter increase); and can easily be integrated with other PEFT variants.

 ---

-## Method Summary

----

-## 4. Architecture Overview
+## Architecture Overview - Formal Algorithms
-- Formal **pseudocode description** of DoRA
-- Clear comparison vs. LoRA and Full Fine-Tuning
-- Mathematical formulation (Eq.
-5 from paper)
-- Diagram of weight decomposition (Figure 1)

 <p>
 Below is a <strong>side-by-side formal pseudocode comparison</strong> between <b>LoRA</b> and <b>DoRA</b>.
 </p>